haved/DafCompiler/Specs/ForLater.md

 - Allow logger to use same token as previous log message
 - Format logging like: '<token>: error: Expected primary-expression before <token>'
 - Exact rule: You can't have a polymorphic pointer to a superclass if it doesn't have a virtual destructor
+- If an object is returned and used as a parameter, allocte the stack space once somehow

 ####Main problems:
 - **Find a way of storing libraries** (Some kind of header that is still a .daf file?)